 Trailhead Location: The East Mesa Trailhead is only accessible by high-clearance / 4-wheel-drive dirt roads off the North Fork Road.
 Roads can be extremely muddy and inaccessible in the winter, spring, and after rainstorms.
 Please be respectful of private property near the East Mesa Trailhead.

-⚠️ Parking in designated spaces only.
-Illegally parked vehicles will be cited or towed at the vehicle owners expense.
+⚠️ Only park in designated spaces.
+Do not park on private property.
+Illegally parked vehicles may be cited or towed at the owner's expense.
 Distance (roundtrip): 6 miles (9.6 km) to the East Rim Trail and back.
 6.8 miles (11 km) to Observation Point and back.
 Elevation Change: 300 ft / 90 m to East Rim Trail or Observation Point and back.
 Estimated Hiking Time: 3 hours to Observation Point and back.
 Description: Hike through ponderosa and pinyon/juniper forest, with brief views into the surrounding canyons, before reaching the East Rim Trail.
 Continue on the East Rim Trail for another 0.4 miles to Observation Point.

 Stave Spring Trail

 Trailhead Location: Stave Spring Trailhead, accessible by high-clearance / 4-wheel-drive dirt roads off of the North Fork Road.
 Distance (one way): 0.3 miles / 0.5 km Elevation Change: 50 feet / 15 m Estimated Hiking Time: 15 minutes Description: This trail provides access to the East Rim Trail, connecting with it near Stave Spring.
 Stave Spring is a pipe sticking out of the ground that provides water (after treatment) to overnight hikers.
 It is not a scenic destination.

 Deertrap Mountain Trail